A grad school resume should be included in your graduate school application to give admissions committees a better idea of your qualifications.

 How to write a resume for graduate school

-Resume objectives inform committee members about your achievements and goals without focusing heavily on your work history or specific skills (which you might be lacking at this point).
+Your resume objective should be two or three sentences long and inform committee members about your educational achievements and goals without focusing heavily on your formal work experience).

-A graduate school resume objective is usually two or three sentences long, and should highlight your:
+A graduate school resume objective should also highlight your:

 Here’s an example of a well-written graduate school resume objective: